Governance

 The Sysmex Group has established an Environmental Management Committee as an organization to promote environmental management.
 The Group is committed to the realization of a circular-oriented society and aims to provide sustainable value to the environment and society both by resolving social issues and by achieving business growth through the Group’s products and services.

-We have formulated the Sysmex Eco-Vision 2033 and are working to reduce environmental impact through environmentally friendly products and services that take CO2 reduction and biodiversity into consideration.
-For example, we are promoting the use of concentrated reagents, introducing dry ice-free transportation, and developing products using non-animal derived raw materials in all value chains, including production, development, sales, and services.
-In addition, we endorse the recommendations of the TCFD1 and are striving to enhance information disclosure based on its framework.
-Furthermore, we have set targets based on carbon neutrality2 and the SBTs3 by 2040, and we are accelerating our efforts to address environmental issues.
+We have formulated the Sysmex Eco-Vision 2033 and are working to reduce environmental impact through environmentally conscious products and services that consider CO₂ emissions, water usage, and biodiversity.
+Initiatives include the industry’s first adoption of horizontally recycled containers1, promotion of concentrated reagents, implementation of dry ice–free transport, and development of products using non-animal-derived raw materials.
+We also support the recommendations of the TCFD2 and are committed to enhancing our disclosures based on its framework.
+Furthermore, we have set a goal to achieve carbon neutrality by 20403 and have obtained certification from the Science Based Targets initiative (SBTi)4, accelerating our efforts to address environmental challenges.

 Threats and opportunities